CPSECapstone/MicroPolyPages/installation.md

 <h2>{{"[OPTIONAL] Uninstall MicroPoly"}}</h2>
 * Run: python mp-uninstall.py
-    * Will remove all created tasks
+    * Will remove all created tasks, whether you chose to run the dev or production release.
-    * Can choose to remove all required python libraries
+    * Can choose to remove all required python libraries installed at build time
+    * Can choose to remove all data created at runtime (In out folder)
 * On completion, can delete the root folder to fully uninstall

 <br>